-Join Aaron F. Ross for an in-depth discussion in this video Choosing Create nHair options, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Choosing Create nHair options, part of Maya: nHair.

 …Let's look at the creation options for nHair.…We'll start over.…Selecting the scalp object and go into into nDynamics…> nHair > Create Hair and go to the options.…Now, we need to take a look at these…and I want to explain what all of these options mean.…First and most importantly, the output.…You'll see you have three options here, Paint Effects, NURBS Curves, or both.…Paint effects are the actual…render-able hairs.…That's what we actually see in the rendering.…NURBS Curves are optional which are…essentially guide curves for the rendered hair.…